SoftwareAG/c8y-docs/src/render/guides/reference/login/overview.html.md

 ---
 This section describes login with OAuth and consists of:

--   The *login options* resource returns options to login with.
+-   The *login options* the resource returns to login with.
--   The *login flow* describing requests to be executed to login with oauth
+-   The *login flow* describing requests to be executed to login with OAuth